The Colosseum is a symbol of ancient Roman engineering and architectural brilliance.

 When visiting the Colosseum in Rome, it’s essential to be aware of what you can bring and what is not allowed.
 Here are some guidelines to ensure a smooth and enjoyable experience:

-- Alcoholic Beverages, Bottles, and Cans (except factory-sealed water bottles).
+- Alcoholic Beverages, Bottles, and Cans (except factory-sealed water bottles) are not allowed

-- Illegal Drugs and Weapons (firearms, knives, explosives, fireworks, lighters, laser pointers).
+- Illegal Drugs and Weapons (firearms, knives, explosives, fireworks, lighters, laser pointers) are not permitted

 Facilities at the Colosseum